AdobeXD/plugin-samples/scenegraph.md

 <a name="SceneNode+localCenterPoint"></a>

 ### *sceneNode.localCenterPoint : \![<code>Point</code>](#Point)*
 The position of the node's centerpoint in its own local coordinate space.
-Useful as an argument to [rotateAround](#SceneNode+rotateAround).This is a shortcut for `{x: localBounds.x + localBounds.width/2, y: localBounds.y + localBounds.height/2})`
+Useful as an argument to [rotateAround](#SceneNode+rotateAround).
+This is a shortcut for `{x: localBounds.x + localBounds.width/2, y: localBounds.y + localBounds.height/2})`

 **Kind**: instance property of [<code>SceneNode</code>](#SceneNode)
 **Read only**: true